 In January 2020, the HRADF launched an international public tender process for the sale of 65% in the share capital of DEPA Commercial S.A..
-The privatisation procedure was suspended during the second quarter of 2021 and no further developments have been noted up to the period ended 30 June 2023.
-Consequently, the Group continues to account for DEPA Commercial as an associate.
+Following the Hellenic Republic Asset Development Fund (HRADF) decision on October 2023, privatisation procedure of DEPA Commercial S.A. was terminated.

-Within 2022, DEPA Commercial S.A. declared dividends amounting to $\leq$ 90.6 million and the amount corresponding to HELLENiQ Energy Holdings is $\leq$ 31.7 million which was received within 2023.
+Within 2022, DEPA Commercial S.A. declared dividend amounting to \leq 90.6 million and the amount corresponding to HELLENiQ Energy Holdings is \leq 31.7 million which was received within 2023.